iain/metrical/README.md

 For more information on configuring your metrics, please visit the [MetricFu homepage](http://metric-fu.rubyforge.org/).

+You can also turn off metrics when running, for instance:

+    metrical --no-rcov

+The metrics you can turn on and off depend on the type of project you are in.
+For instance, Rails projects also have `rails_best_practices` and `stats` as options.

+Also, Metrical tries to be smart about your Ruby version.
+Some metrics are not available on Ruby 1.9 and are disabled automatically.

+To see which metrics are available, run:

+    metrical --help

 And that's all there is too it.
 If you have any suggestions, ideas or bug fixes, please drop me a line, or make a github issue.